-The coefficient estimates on the full endowment treatment variable, the period variable, the interaction term between these two variables, the lagged contribution variable, the interaction term between pledge and the last period, and the lagged contribution deviate variable are all statistically significant the 0.05 at significance level.
-Furthermore, the coefficient estimates on these variables are in the correct direction.
-Of the treatment dummies, only the full endowment variable coefficient estimate was statistically significant at the 0.05 significance level, although the carryover estimate was very close to being as well.
-The negative signs of the coefficient estimates on the carryover and treatment variables support the previous interpretation of the per-period, relative contributions trends.
+the previous interpretation of the per-period, relative contributions trends.
 Also, the coefficient estimate on the full endowment dummy is the third most substantial, revealing the importance of the full endowment treatment in the per-period relative contribution decision of individuals.
 The coefficient estimate on the interaction term between period and full endowment indicates that relative contributions in the full endowment treatment increased each period, relative to the baseline.
 These results lend credence to the upward sloping trend of relative contributions in the full endowment treatment observed earlier.
 The entire effect of the full endowment treatment on relative contribution is characterized by the joint effect of its dummy variable and its interaction term, itself a function of period.
 This interpretation applies to all treatment variables.
 The statistical significance and sign of the coefficient estimate on period reveals that subjects' relative contribution to the group account exhibited decay over time, an observation consistently substantiated.
 These results suggest that subject behavior does converge toward the Nash equilibrium outcome where all subjects contribute 0 tokens to the group account in all periods.
+Of course, the effect of the decay, relative to other factors, appears relatively small, as indicated by a coefficient estimate of -0.01013.
+While subject contributions certainly decay in most treatments over the horizon observed, it would take many more periods for this decay to lead to the Nash equilibrium outcome, assuming a constant rate of decay or learning.

 Notably, the coefficient estimate on the interaction term between the pledge treatment dummy variable and the dummy variable for the last period is statistically significant in difference from zero at the 0.05 significance level.
 The sign of this estimate supports the existence of a sharp and distinct decline in subject contributions in the final period of the pledge treatment, as documented earlier, a result of subjects learning to free-ride.
 This sharp decay is also suggestive of subjects learning how to free-ride most effectively; subjects appear to actively attempt to deceive other players into over-contributing to the group account.
 Rising relative contributions in non-binding rounds represents subjects signaling their willingness to contribute to the group account to their group members.
 However, relative contributions decline sharply in the final round, contrary to signaling in prior rounds, as subjects renege on their initial pledges.
 This behavior is entirely consistent with the strategic framework of Nash equilibrium in which subjects free-ride on the contributions of others, although it does also suggest that subjects actively attempt to encourage other members to over-contribute in addition to simply contributing zero tokens to the group account.
-Notably, however, all contributions do not collapse to zero in the final round of the pledge treatment, indicating that some subjects maintain a willingness to cooperate and contribute despite being given ample opportunity to learn the incentive to free ride on others' contributions.